jepa/OC_Transboundary/README.md

 - **Tables**: Manuscript tables in csv format

 - **Data**: Shortcut to the data folder where all data is stored (*External*)

+*Note: This repository has been archieved as the papers have been published*